 Async Reconciliation in Kubernetes

 You declare your desired state: “I want 3 replicas of this pod.”
-Kubernetes stores that.
-Then controllers - running in loops - compare actual state to desired state and take action to close the gap.
+Kubernetes stores that declaration in etcd.
+Then controllers - dozens of them, each responsible for one resource type - run loops that compare actual state to desired state and take action to close the gap.

 while true: